deltachat/deltachat-core-rust/spec.md

 # Miscellaneous

-Messengers SHOULD use the header `Chat-Predecessor` instead of `In-Reply-To` as the latter one results in infinite threads on typical MUAs.
+Messengers SHOULD use the header `In-Reply-To` as usual.

 Messengers SHOULD add a `Chat-Voice-message: 1` header if an attached audio file is a voice message.